 Top 10...
 Gainesville-Hawthorne State Trail

-Gainesville-Hawthorne Trail (State Park Trail) stretches 16 miles from the City of Gainesville's Boulware Springs Park through the Paynes Prairie Preserve State Park and the Lochloosa Wildlife Management Area and ends in the small town of Hawthorne.
+Gainesville-Hawthorne State Trail (a linear state park) stretches 16.5 miles from the City of Gainesville's Boulware Springs Park through the Paynes Prairie Preserve State Park and the Lochloosa Wildlife Management Area and ends in the small town of Hawthorne.
 Wooded and quiet, there are even are some winding hills to challenge you!
 There are several hiking trails leading from the bike trail.
-A paved spur leads to a scenic Paynes Prairie overlook.
-At Gainesville, a link connects with the Waldo Road Greenway and Depot Avenue Rail-Trail for an additional 6.5 miles of biking.
+Paved spurs lead to scenic Paynes Prairie overlooks.
+From the Boulware Springs Trailhead, a link connects to Downtown Gainesville, the Waldo Road Greenway and Depot Avenue Rail-Trail for an additional 6.5 miles of biking.
 (More description, photos and map below.)

 THE BEST TRAIL SECTIONS TO RIDE... and additional comments by MUDFISH